 How people gather and form associations around media, objects of interest – whether scholarly, artistic, scientific, or business – and how these groups change over time, lies at the heart of social media.
 McGill scholars are investigating the ways networks emerge, and how biographical data intersects with novels, historical manuscripts, and teaching.

 With huge amounts of data available for analysis, scholars can now consider new avenues of interaction between texts and the language used in them.
 McGill scholars combine cutting-edge data mining techniques with humanistic approaches to create sophisticated textual analysis tools.
 The capacity of these tools to process large, multidimensional data sets expands analytic possibilities available to researchers

-The study of how humans process and interact with visual representations of large data sets is of increasing interest to scholars across the humanities and social sciences.
-At McGill, scholars are driving both the demand for, and development of, advanced applications for compiling, rendering, interacting with, and evaluation of large, non-numeric data sets.
+The study of how humans process and interact with visual representations of large data sets is of increasing interest to scholars across the humanities and social science disciplines.
+At McGill scholars are driving both the demand for, and development of, advanced applications for compiling, rendering, interacting with, and evaluating large, non-numeric data sets.

 For the full list of the Digital Projects currently underway, with writes up and descriptions, see http://digihum.mcgill.ca/blog/category/projects/